 Chartboost is a game discovery platform and mobile ad network.
 The company’s platform allows game developers to collaborate with other developers and reach new users through cross-promotion.
 Through enabling developers and publishers to promote games within their own networks, the company has created alternatives to traditional and often expensive mobile advertising for gaming companies.

 Metabiota develops systems to identify, analyze, and investigate health threats.
-Metabiota leverages health, science and data analytics to help governments, international organizations, and industry gain actionable insights into human and animal health, quantifying and helping to manage these risks.
+By leveraging health, science and data analytics, Metabiota helps governments, international organizations, and industry players gain actionable insights into human and animal health by quantifying risks and helping to manage the pharmaceutical supply chain.

 Code42 is a leader in endpoint data protection and security.
 The company’s best known application is CrashPlan, an enterprise SaaS solution that backs up all distributed end-user data on a single, secure platform.
 Through continuous, automatic collection via a lightweight agent on the device, CrashPlan protects every file on Apple OS X, Windows and Linux laptops and desktops.
 The company’s platform enables IT, security and business teams to limit risk, meet data privacy regulations and recover from data loss, no matter the cause.
 Customers can choose from managed private, public or hybrid clouds.